inknos/monteising/docs/README.md

 each gif continues with the next 20000.
 Notice that periodic boundary conditions during the islands formation.

+## Structure of the Lattice

+The lattice is a multidimensional grid.
+We store it in a one dimensional array, which means that we have to choose a convention.
+The lattice is periodical, so we can imagine a torus for a 2D lattice...

+![torus][torus]

+...and so on...

+![torus4D][torus4D]

+Imagine the vector of spins wrapped on itself as many times as the dimension of the problem.
+Here, a 3D representation:

+![3D Lattice][3dlat]

+It's necessary to remember these assumptions when measuring quantities such as energy on the lattice.

 ## Multidimensional Neighbour Interactions and Counting

 Since the lattice is a mono dimensional `bool *` we need a method to